nathansh/Content-Folding-Demo/README.md

-# Content folding with harvey.js and jQuery
+# Content folding with harvey.js and jQuery Demo

 ## Harvey's syntax